GustavoAlovisi/Papers/README.md

 Working Papers
 ==============

-This repository aims to provide information (data, codes) of my current working papers in empirical finance, econometrics, artificial intelligence, and text mining/webscraping.
+This repository aims to provide information (data, codes) of my current working papers in investment management, computational econometrics, data science, artificial intelligence, and text mining/webscraping.

 Further studies should pursue applications to asset allocation under conditions of market distress (tail-risk hedging strategy) or to a user-specified scenario (calibrate a financial portfolio to the goals and risk tolerance of the user).
 In addition, I want to identify impactful news articles and construct news factor.
 One can apply machine learning techniques to identify relevant tags for a story and to understand which patterns can impact the market most.